 Originally from Great Britain, M. Morgan Warren now lives and maintains a working Studio on Pender Island, B.C.
 Through her highly detailed, realistic watercolours of birds and animals, she strives to give viewers of her work a special glimpse into the hidden lives of her subjects.
 During the last thirty-five years she has made an in depth study of the fauna and flora of this region, recording her observations in hundreds of photographs, studies, and notes.

 Morgan’s paintings and reproductions can be found in many private collections all over the world, including those of Her Majesty, Queen Elizabeth II, and HRH Prince Philip, Duke of Edinburgh.
 In 1996 she was the special guest of the DeYoung Museum of Fine Arts in San Francisco, where she demonstrated the techniques of John James Audubon for visitors to the national Audubon Birds of America Exhibition.
 Save the Children Fund Christmas cards, the international Sierra Club Foundation Annual Report, and Ducks Unlimited, among others, have featured her work.
-Rogers Chocolates recently chose six of her images to be included in their special Canadian Art Collection.
-As well as Morgan’s own Studio, her work can currently be found in a number of locations, including Victoria’s Murchies Tea and Coffee, and the world-famous Butchart Gardens.
+In latter years Rogers Chocolates has chosen seven of her images for their Canadian Artists’ Collection.
+Most recently, her watercolour of the Sea Wolf, Takaya, was purchased for inclusion in the Takaya Legacy Collection.